Agile workflow in Azure Boards

 You can't edit or delete comments once you've entered them.

-For on-premises Azure DevOps Server, you must configure an SMTP server in order for team members to receive notifications.
+For on-premises Azure DevOps Server, you must configure an SMTP server for team members to receive notifications.

 Add a reaction to a comment

 Add one or more reactions to a comment by choosing a smiley icon at the upper-right corner of any comment.
 Or, choose from the icons at the bottom of a comment next to any existing reactions.
 To remove your reaction, choose the reaction on the bottom of your comment.
-The following image shows an example of the experience of adding a reaction, as well as the display of reactions on a comment.
+The following image shows an example of the experience of adding a reaction and the display of reactions on a comment.